We’ve worked hard and innovatively to secure funding, investment and commissions across a range of partners.

 Big Lottery Awards for All

 We’re absolutely thrilled to have been funded in 2016 and 2017 by the Big Lottery.
-With funding from Awards for All we will be training eight additional Tenancy & Independent Living Skills (TILS) trainers across the county.
-At least two of these new trainees will be ‘peer trainers’ and a fantastic opportunity for young people wanting to develop youth work skills.
+With funding from Awards for All we have trained six additional Tenancy & Independent Living Skills (TILS) trainers across the county.
+At least two of these new trainees are ‘peer trainers’ and a fantastic opportunity for young people wanting to develop youth work skills.
 More TILS trainers means we can reach more young people with our evidence-based, innovative and engaging TILS courses.

 Norwich City Council